big-skim-milk/sk-hashtagger/README.md

 **.delimiter: string** -
-  Required.
-Added in case your values are not comma separated.
+  Optional.
+In case your .tags and .href values are not comma separated, default is JSON style comma.

 **.whitespace: number** -
   Optional.
 Inserts n number of non-breaking spaces between tags.

-**.formatting: string** -
+**.format_all: string** -
   Optional.
-Adds inline CSS properties to the html string.
+Adds inline CSS properties to the entire html string.

+**.format_tag: string** -
+  Optional.
+Adds inline CSS properties to each tag's html string.

-**.href: array** -
+**.href: string/array** -
   Optional.
 You can use wixLocation.to() in your callback if you want, but an href will be better for accessibility.